webplatform/docs/apis/css-regions/NamedFlow/regionfragmentchange/index.md

 {{Notes_Section
 |Notes=The event may fire under either of the following scenarios:

-* Less frequently, when content flows into or out of a new region, and the number of filled regions changes.
+* Less frequently, when content flows into or out from a new region, and the number of filled regions changes.
 That is, when any region's [[apis/css-regions/Region/regionOverset|'''regionOverset''']] state changes.

-* More frequently, when content shifts in any way within the region chain.
+* More frequently, when content shifts in any way within the region chain, such as when linebreaks shift.
 That is, when any region's [[apis/css-regions/Region/getRegionFlowRanges|collection of DOM Range fragments]] changes their dimensions or offsets.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification